erikvanoosten/metrics-scala/README.md

 Note: If you are not using the latest version, make sure you read the notes on Akka above.

+Next release (3.0.6) will also be build for 2.10 without Akka.

 ## Support

 If you found a bug, please open an [issue](https://github.com/erikvanoosten/metrics-scala/issues), better yet: send a pull request.